ibmdbanalytics/dashdb_analytic_tools/README.md

     - `docker push registry.ng.bluemix.net/<private namespace>/<image name>`

     The last of these commands returns the IP address of the RStudio container in Bluemix.
 Click [here] (https://www.ng.bluemix.net/docs/containers/container_cli_reference_cfic.html) for more information about Bluemix containers.
-4. To launch the RStudio web UI:
+5. To launch the RStudio web UI:
   * On a Linux system, point your browser to `<ip_addr>:8787`, where `<ip_addr>` represents the IP address of the Linux system that hosts the RStudio container.
   * On a Windows or Mac system, use the [Docker Toolbox] (https://www.docker.com/products/docker-toolbox) to create a Docker environment on you computer in which you can run Docker commands and containers.
-5. Log in to RStudio.
+6. Log in to RStudio.
 The default user and password are both **rstudio**.
 For security, change the password immediately after you log in for the first time.

 ## Running a sample R script ##

+The docker file you build in step #4 creates a "samples" directory in your home directory, with a sample script linreg_indb.R.
+All of the sample data used by this script is preloaded for dashDB databases*.
+Follow these steps to run linreg_indb.R directly in this directory:

+1. Enter the running RStudio container:

+  `docker exec -it <container-id> bash`
-The docker file above creates a directory of sample scripts in the user home directory.
-To run a sample script in this directory directly, modify the user, password, and host variables in the script as appropriate for the database that you are connecting to.
+2. Use a text editor to modify the user, password, and host variables in the script as appropriate for the database that you are connecting to.
+3. Execute the script from the command line:

+  `Rscript linreg_indb.R`

-If you use IBM dashDB on BlueMix, all the sample data used by these scripts is already preloaded.
-If you use a different system, you will need to upload the sample data before running the sample scripts.
-To do this:
+*Note: If you use a different system that does not have the preloaded sample data, you need to upload it before running the linreg_indb.R script, using the following steps:

 1. Download the following three CSV files:
    * [SHOWCASE_SYSTYPES.csv] (https://github.com/ibmdbanalytics/dashdb_analytic_tools/blob/master/SHOWCASE_SYSTYPES.csv)